google-research/open-covid-19-data/data/inputs/downloaded/search_trends_symptoms_dataset/README.md

 - **sub_region_1_code**: A country-specific [ISO 3166-2](https://en.wikipedia.org/wiki/ISO_3166-2) code for the region.
 For example, *US-CA*.
 - **sub_region_2**: The name of a subdivision of the region above.
 For example, *Santa Clara County*.
 - **sub_region_2_code**: For the US - The [FIPS code](https://en.wikipedia.org/wiki/FIPS_county_code) for a US county (or equivalent).
 For example, *06085*.
+- **place_id**: A textual identifier that uniquely identifies a place in the Google Places database and on Google Maps ([details](https://developers.google.com/places/web-service/place-id)).
+For example, *ChIJd_Y0eVIvkIARuQyDN0F1LBA*.
 - **date**: The day on which the searches took place.
 For weekly data, this is the first day of the 7-day weekly interval starting on Monday.
 For example, in the weekly data the row labeled *2020-07-13* represents the search activity for the week of July 13 to July 19, 2020, inclusive.
 Calendar days start and end at midnight, Pacific Standard Time.
 - **[Symptom name]**: Repeated for each symptom.
 Reflects the normalized search volume for this symptom, for the specified date and region for example, *87.02*.
 The field may be empty when data is not available.